gabriellopes00/buzzl/script.md

 - each service has a maximum of 20 feedbacks and 20 for NPS request per day
 - if the client send a feedback with email, allow service manager to send a message to this email
 - if max requests is reached, cache all feedbacks by service, in the first requests, the others will use the cached data
+- when a service is updated, is not available update maintainer email, this data is only updated if mainer updates its own email

 # tools and feats